 Get meaningful e-resource data to support ROI

 "OCLC EZproxy Analytics is a priority for us, and we're looking to exploit its full potential over the coming year.
-It promises to give us really powerful intelligence around the value of our e-resources, as well as user behavior and trends.
-Strengthening information security is another important consideration and tracking the impact of open access will be crucial, not only to the library but to the university as a whole."
+It promises to give us really powerful intelligence around the value of our e-resources as well as user behavior and trends.
+Strengthening information security is another important consideration.
+And tracking the impact of open access will be crucial, not only to the library but to the university as a whole."

-Electronic Resource Co-ordinator, University of Manchester Library
+Electronic Resource Co-ordinator, The University of Manchester Library

 "E-resource data has traditionally been like gold dust—hard to get hold of, but extremely valuable.
 We need to present it in easily accessible ways and link it up with other datasets."

 The pilot puts the library in a strong position to gauge the value of EZproxy Analytics in meeting both short-term and longer-range goals.
 "E-resource data has traditionally been like gold dust—hard to get hold of, but extremely valuable.
-We need to present it in easily accessible ways and link it up with other datasets," says Ian Gifford, Digital Library Applications Development Manager.
+We need to present it in easily accessible ways and link it up with other datasets," said Ian Gifford, Digital Library Applications Development Manager.

 Staff are enthusiastic about the potential.
-They have seen firsthand the value of the tool's out-of-the-box dashboards and custom queries, and have no hesitation in committing to EZproxy Analytics.
+They have seen firsthand the value of the tool's out-of-the-box dashboards and custom queries, and they have no hesitation in committing to EZproxy Analytics.

-Services used by the University of Manchester
+Services used by The University of Manchester

 - Manchester, United Kingdom